 Acceleration and Deceleration Brain Injury

 According to the Centers for Disease Control and Prevention (CDC), a traumatic brain injury or TBI is one of the leading causes of disability and death in the U.S. In 2019, there were approximately 61,000 deaths from TBI.
 TBIs result from sudden trauma damaging the brain and disrupting its normal functions.
-Depending on the TBI’s severity, it could have very significant lifelong cognitive, physical, emotional, social, and psychological effects.
+Depending on the TBI’s severity, it could have significant lifelong cognitive, physical, emotional, social, and psychological effects.

 Medical professionals classify TBIs into primary and secondary injuries.
 Primary brain injuries occur due to mechanical forces and develop instantly.
 Secondary brain injuries, on the other hand, do not happen mechanically and may develop later on after sustaining primary injuries.
 Acceleration and deceleration brain injuries are primary brain injuries.